alxford45/oop-project/README.md

 # Development

-Current development can be found on the "<a href="https://github.com/alxford45/oop-project/tree/refactor">refactor</a>" branch
+Current development can be found on the "<a href="https://github.com/alxford45/oop-project/tree/refactor">refactor</a>" and "<a href="https://github.com/alxford45/oop-project/tree/testing">testing</a>" branch

 ## Motivation